This report has not been peer reviewed. The archive for this project is available at the Archaeology Data Service: https://doi.org/10.5284/1121790.

 Abstract

 A small assemblage of finds was recovered, comprising pottery, ceramic building material and glass.
 All finds were of late 19th to mid-20th-century date.
-Environmental remains recovered from the pit had a low potential to inform on the nature of the site and the feature, due to the low amount and poor condition of the wood charcoal recovered.
+Environmental remains recovered from the pit had a low potential to inform on the nature of the feature or the wider site, due to the low amount and poor condition of the wood charcoal.

 Subjects